 High-Strength Bolts

 High strength bolts and nuts must be shipped together in the same shipping container.
-Fasteners indicated to be galvanized shall be tested by the supplier to show that the galvanized nut with the supplied lubricant provided may be rotated from the snug tight condition well in excess of the rotation required for pretentioned installation without stripping.
+Fasteners indicated to be galvanized shall be tested by the supplier to show that the galvanized nut with the supplied lubricant provided may be rotated from the snug tight condition well in excess of the rotation required for prementioned installation without stripping.

 The supplier shall supply nuts that have been lubricated and tested with the supplied bolts.